99nakamoto/leetcode-crawler/README.md

 # Save to MongoDB

-The result of the crawler can be saved to MongoDB for universal access.
-I use a pipeline to achieve this.
+The result of the crawler can be (optionally) saved to MongoDB by setting SAVE_TO_MONGODB to 1.

-See pipeline.py
+The pipeline.py is used to do the connection + save the data.